Bikossor/array-means/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see [here](LICENSE) for more details.
+This project is licensed under the MIT License - see [here](LICENSE) for more details.